Skip to content

 Mapping your mental workload: focus on one axis, cognitive load on the other.
 Where you spend your time determines not just output—but energy and clarity.

-This is the “flow” zone—the surgeon in the middle of a delicate operation, the chess player deep in a match, the day trader making a rapid series of calls.
+High Focus + High Cognitive Load — "Flow" The surgeon in the middle of a delicate operation.
+The chess player deep in a match.
+The student working through a proof they almost understand, where each step demands everything they've got.
 Your mind is fully engaged and under a heavy lift.
 Done right, it can be exhilarating.
-Done wrong, it’s exhausting.
+Done wrong, it's exhausting.
+I've seen students hit this zone when we derive something from first principles—they're locked in, and the clock disappears.

-The “rest” zone.
-Staring out the window, listening to music, letting your thoughts idle.
+Low Focus + Low Cognitive Load — "Rest" Staring out the window.
+Listening to music.
+Letting your thoughts idle.
 The mental equivalent of putting your feet up.
-This is where you recharge.
+This isn't wasted time—this is where you recharge.
+Without it, the other three zones degrade.

 The Teacher’s Role in Managing Load

-I’ve spent over 3,000 hours one-on-one with students.
+I've spent over 4,000 hours one-on-one with students.

 One of the biggest things I’ve learned is this: a great teacher doesn’t just pass on information—they lighten the mental weight required to understand it.